athomasq/athomasq.github.io/categories/hikari/setyl.md

 Today, these assets are typically tracked by hand -- by individual IT managers working with Excel and Google Sheets, if not paper ledgers and files.
 It's tedious, time-consuming, and inefficient.

 Setyl automates this.
-Their SaaS solution makes it easy for IT managers to track asset ownership, renewals, costs, depreciation, licensing, usage and much more.
+Their SaaS solution makes it easy for IT managers to track asset ownership, renewals, costs, depreciation, licensing, utilization and much more.
 It's not just about tracking; Setyl generates direct ROI by helping companies optimize usage, not pay for idle assets, time their renewal cycles etc.

 <br/>